UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Utility companies follow a prioritization process to restore power, starting with critical services and large numbers of customers before reaching individual homes.

-It can be frustrating to see lights on in the next neighborhood while you are still in the dark.
-Utility companies follow a specific hierarchy of repair to restore power to the greatest number of people and critical services first.
+It can be frustrating to see lights on in the next neighborhood while you are still sitting in the dark.
+Utility companies follow a highly specific hierarchy of repair to restore power to the greatest number of people and critical services first.

 1. Critical Infrastructure: Crews prioritize hospitals, police and fire stations, and water treatment plants to ensure public safety.